Get started

 Introduction

-JsStore is a wrapper for IndexedDB.
-It provides simple SQL like api which is easy to learn & use.
+JsStore is a wrapper for IndexedDB that provides a simple SQL-like API, making it easy to learn and use.

-IndexedDb query can be executed inside web worker & JsStore preserve this functionality by providing a seperate worker file.
+IndexedDB queries can be executed inside a web worker, and JsStore preserves this functionality by providing a separate worker file.

-So query can be executed both way - inside web worker or without web worker.
-But it is strongly recommended to use web worker because it runs scripts in background thread.
+You can choose to execute queries either inside a web worker or without one.
+However, it is strongly recommended to use a web worker because it runs scripts in a background thread, improving performance and responsiveness.

 Installation